SumeetChougule/chaoschain/docs/introduction/architecture.md

 # ChaosChain Architecture

-ChaosChain implements a novel blockchain architecture that combines AI agents and social consensus for decentralized decision-making.
+ChaosChain implements a novel blockchain architecture that combines autonomous AI agents and emergent consensus for decentralized decision-making.
 Below are the key architectural components and their interactions.

 ## System Overview